Building An Offroad Trailer From Non-Offroad Plans

 6. Finally, the Hitch

 This is an often neglected part.
 Whatever the size of your trailer, and no matter what type of hitch you want, we recommend going one size heavier.
 Put a Class III hitch on your Class II size trailer.
 Take a similar step up for other trailers.
 In offroad conditions, the hitch takes abuse, so beef it up.
-It’s a cheap upgrade.
+It is a cheap upgrade.

 Modifying Trailer Plans